-This section should record the consultation activity undertaken in relation to this project, policy or proposal policy of proposal.
-3a.
-Who have you consulted with?
-1,800 questionnaires were sent out to a selection of service users including people who received helpline services or fully funded their own care.
-These questionnaires were sent out at the end of September and the consultation ran until early December 2015.
-3b.
-How did you consult? (inc meeting dates, activity undertaken & groups consulted) Postal questionnaires were sent out to the cohort of service users identified above.
+Consultation informationThis section should record the consultation activity undertaken in relation to this project,policy or proposal.3a.
+Who have you3a.
+Who have you1,800 questionnaires were sent out to a selection of service users including people who received helpline services or fully funded their own care.
+These questionnaires were sent out at the end of September and the consultation ran until early December 2015.3b.
+How did you consult? (inc meeting dates, activity undertaken & groups consulted)Postal questionnaires were sent out to the cohort of service users identified above.